Atlantic campaign of 1806 order of battle: Admiral Duckworth's squadron

 The third principal British squadron deployed during the campaign was never intended to take part in it.
-Duckworth had been ordered to lead the blockade of Cadiz in November 1805, following the destruction of the French and Spanish fleets at the Battle of Trafalgar on 21 October.
-Finding the blockade of the survivors at Cadiz dull, Duckworth sailed south in search of Allemand's expedition, leaving just two frigates to watch the Spanish port.
+Duckworth had been ordered to lead the blockade of Cádiz in November 1805, following the destruction of the French and Spanish fleets at the Battle of Trafalgar on 21 October.
+Finding the blockade of the survivors at Cádiz dull, Duckworth sailed south in search of Allemand's expedition, leaving just two frigates to watch the Spanish port.
 Allemand escaped Duckworth, but on 23 December he was informed of the depredations by Willaumez's squadron and sailed to intercept him.
 On 25 December he discovered Willaumez but was unable to catch him eventually abandoning the chase and retiring to St. Kitts in the West Indies to take on fresh supplies.
 There he was joined by several ships of the Leeward Islands squadron under Cochrane and also learned of the arrival of Leissègues at Santo Domingo.
 Sailing to intercept the French squadron, Duckworth successfully encountered them on 6 February 1806 and in the ensuing Battle of San Domingo, captured or destroyed all five of the ships of the line, carrying his prizes to Jamaica.
 Duckworth then returned to Britain, leaving Cochrane with a number of vessels to patrol the Eastern Caribbean in anticipation of the arrival of Willaumez.